 Undergraduate degree ideals should involve a high level of classes in the criminal justice field and a course in dealing with offenders or the common mental health disorders that afflict them is also important to take.
 For this reason, an undergraduate degree is a must in order to pursue this career path.

-A Master’s degree in forensic counseling is also an almost universal requirement for employment in dealing with criminal offenders, according to the aforementioned NAFC.
+A Master’s degree in forensic counseling is also an almost universal requirement for employment in dealing with criminal offenders, according to NAFC.
 This is because simply knowing counseling techniques or criminal justice may not prepare an individual for work in this highly intensive and often impactful field of work.

 It is recommended that an institution of higher learning which focuses on preparing you to deal with criminal offenders is sought out for a proper education in the field.
 This helps you to know what to do when problems arise and prepares you for work in a criminal justice setting.